 First, analyze your financial needs.
 Start-ups often spend 80 percent of the first year’s income on marketing.
 Financial resources such as credit lines and savings can help.
 Start by figuring what you need to earn (net) per year, and work backward.

-Becoming a member in the NAPO Seattle Area Chapter is the next step to opening your business.
-Come together with colleagues and potential partners to learn from their experiences and the educational monthly meetings that focus on helping you grow your business.
+Becoming a member in the NAPO Washington State Chapter is the next step to opening and growing your business.
+Come together with colleagues and potential partners to learn from their experiences, participate in educational monthly meetings and give back to the community through optional Days of Service.

 Become a Certified Professional Organizer (CPO)

-After three years of experience, more than 1,500 hours of paid work experience, and other educational criteria, an organizer may become a Certified Professional Organizer by sitting for an exam.
+After three years of experience, more than 1,500 hours of paid work experience, and other educational criteria, a Professional Organizer may become a Certified Professional Organizer by sitting for an exam.
 The fee for the exam is a reduced rate for NAPO members.
-While education is offered through NAPO, the exam is offered by The Board of Certification for Professional Organizers and Productivity Consultants.
+While preparatory education is offered through NAPO, the exam is coordinated by The Board of Certification for Professional Organizers.